SiliconLabsSoftware/docs-matter/sld296-matter-wifi-ecosystems/apple-ecosystem-setup.md

 3. Flash the bootloader binary for your device along with the application (for example, lighting, lock, thermostat, window covering, or light-switch) using [Simplicity Commander](/matter/<docspace-docleaf-version>/matter-wifi-run-demo/flashing-using-commander).

-4. In the Apple Home App, click the "+" button.
+4. In the Apple Home app, tap the "+" button.
 ![Apple Home App](./images/apple-home-app.png?width=40%&height=40%)

 5. Select **Add Accessory**.